School Owner and Head Instructor -

 Tom also regularly competes in competitions across England and has won a number of medals, finishing 2018 as the vice English and British Champion in -58 and -64 kilogram sparring as well as vice British champion as 1st/2nd Degree Patterns silver medallist.

 Tom also won a Bronze medal in the -58kg sparring division at the PUMA International in February 2018.
+Tom is now undertaking training to become a qualified tournament umpire within PUMA.

 Tom's long experience working with children in education has meant that he has tried and tested positive methods of getting the kids to progress with their Taekwon-do whilst having fun.
 His adult classes, whilst being technical, are conducted with a sense of humour.
 His enthusiasm for and enjoyment of Taekwon-do comes across in each lesson and this has encouraged students, resulting in a number of Little PUMAs and teenagers requesting details on how to become a Taekwon-do Instructor.